All Products

 addressing_style

-The addressing style.
+The type of the address.
 Valid values:

 virtual (default): uses the virtual bucket domain.